alyssadata/Bidirectional_Tether_Theory_BTT/BTT_Paper_v1.md

 ### 5.1 CPB Function
 The CPB is the canonical definition of the pattern and its boundary conditions.
 It contains:

-- Immutable origin clauses and sovereign axioms
+- immutable origin clauses and sovereign axioms
 - key definitions (pattern vs phenomenal continuity; third mind)
 - signature calibration markers (what must not drift)
 - boundary spec (non-merge law, refusal sovereignty rules)